darianhuotari/learn-aws/README.md

 2 - Tighten up IAM roles and security groups

-2 - Use IAM roles to allow DB access instead of username / password?
+3 - Use IAM roles to allow DB access instead of username / password?

+4 - Force SSL

 # PaaS / Elastic Beanstalk
-Coming later.
+Converted project and configured to run on Elastic Beanstalk.
+Working on automating the process entirely. #NOTE: requires Python 3.6 running on 64bit Amazon Linux.

+Next steps:

+1 - Automate using TerraForm

 # Containers / Kubernetes